-The CRM market represents a $40bn industry and there are notable players with new entrants coming into the market, not at a daily rate, but at a noticeable rate and they all perform slightly differently in an attempt to differentiate themselves.
-The fact is that it is going to come down to what business you run, what you need the tool to do for you and your budget.
+The CRM market represents a $40bn industry and there are notable players with new entrants coming into the marke at a noticeable rate and they all perform slightly differently.
+It is going to come down to what business you run, what you need the tool to do for you and your budget.
 The following is not an exhaustive list but ones that I have used in the past with their pros and cons:

-- Pipedrive – Offers an intuitive interface and deal-driven workflow, solid mobile apps plus call and email synchronization and clearly helps SMBs keep on top of their CRM process.
-However, limited functionality for the price and no separation between lists of new leads and contacts
+- Pipedrive – Offers an intuitive interface and deal-driven workflow, solid mobile apps plus call and email synchronisation, and clearly helps SMBs keep on top of their CRM process.
+However, there is limited functionality for the price and no separation between lists of new leads and contacts.

 - Freshworks CRM (formerly Freshsales) – Good for all sizes of businesses and easy to use.
-It’s got a cool intuitive user interface but an expansive feature set, including built-in phone and email, artificial intelligence-based lead scoring, visual deal pipelines, intelligent workflow automation, and customizable visual reports and dashboards.
+It’s got an intuitive user interface but an expansive feature set, including built-in phone and email, artificial intelligence-based lead scoring, visual deal pipelines, intelligent workflow automation, and customisable visual reports and dashboards.
 No reports available in the free plan and determining which is the best plan can be time-consuming.